 Certificate of Appropriateness

 A complete application for a Certificate of Appropriateness must be submitted by the owner or the owner's representative and returned with the appropriate attachments to City staff before applying for any building permits or before any commercial or residential site plan approval, if required.
-Applications requiring approval by the Commission must be received by City staff, in completed form, at least ten (10) business days prior to the next Commission meeting.
+Applications requiring approval by the Commission must be received by City staff, in completed form, by the deadlines as outlined in the Commission calendar.
 Major work must be considered at a public hearing.

 The hearing before the Commission is a quasi-judicial proceeding.
 Applicants should not contact Commissioners prior to the hearing to solicit advice or to try to influence the outcome of review process.
 Only factual evidence in favor or opposed to the request may be presented at the hearing.
 The Commission’s decision as to whether or not or to what extent it will approve the Certificate of Appropriateness will be based upon the extent to which the work proposed in the application complies with the General Design Guidelines and all applicable laws, ordinances and regulations as well as relevant factual information provided at the hearing.
 Applicants may present evidence or have a representative speak on their behalf.
 Further information regarding the conduct of the hearing and the materials to be submitted with the application for a Certificate of Appropriateness are available from the City staff.